 MEIGS COUNTY, Ohio – Consider this scenario: It’s 2 o’clock in the morning.
 You and your family are fast asleep when you awaken to the smoke alarm sounding and the smell of smoke.
 What do you do?
 If you and your family don’t have a plan in place, it could jeopardize your safety, or even prove deadly.

 In a typical home fire, you may have as little as one to two minutes to escape safely from the time the smoke alarm sounds.
 That’s why home escape planning is so critical in a fire situation.
 It ensures that everyone in the household knows how to use that small window of time wisely.
 Being prepared is the key in time of emergency.
+It can also be worth consulting with a fire safety professional, both in the home setting and if you’re running a business.
+This way a proper plan can be constructed in case of fire and hazards that may not have been thought of can be brought to mind.
+But what about in the educational space?

 This year’s Fire Prevention Week theme, “Every Second Counts: Plan 2 Ways Out!” works to better educate the public about the critical importance of developing a home escape plan and practicing it.
 Fire departments across Meigs County are working in coordination with the National Fire Protection Association (NFPA), the official sponsor of the Fire Prevention Week for more than 90 years, to reinforce those potentially life-saving messages.
 Fire Prevention Week is October 8-14, 2017.
 Locally, firefighters will be visiting schools in the county to spread the word about fire safety, prevention and preparation.
+If you were someone that wasn’t able to attend this event, don’t feel like you have missed your chance to find out about how to prevent situations like a fire.
+Thanks to the internet, even if you do a quick search into something as simple as Jim’s Fire Safety Services, you’ll be able to speak to professionals, who can give you the advice you need to stay safe wherever you are.
+Your safety should be a priority.

 “Home escape planning is one of the most basic but fundamental elements of home fire safety, and can truly make the difference between life and death in a fire situation,” said Lorraine Carli, NFPA’s vice president of Outreach and Advocacy.

 A home escape plan includes working smoke alarms on every level of the home, in every bedroom, and near all sleeping areas.
 It also includes two ways out of every room, usually a door and a window, with a clear path to an outside meeting place (like a tree, light pole, or mailbox) that’s a safe distance from the home.
+Some people also chose to install lights that will come on if the fire causes the power to go out so that they can safely find their exits.
+These should be maintained and undergo inspections, like the Emergency Light Testing London has to offer, to ensure they will work in an emergency.

 NFPA and area fire departments offer these additional tips and recommendations for developing and practicing a home escape plan: